 New This Year

-On this page, you will read about policy changes as well as upcoming construction and renovation projects that affect the application process for 2014-15.
+On this page, you will read about policy changes as well as upcoming construction and renovation projects that affect the application process for 2015-16.

-Escondido Village Radiant Heat Renovation for 2014-15
+Escondido Village Radiant Heat Renovation for 2015-16

-Barnes Renovation Project
+Midrise Renovation Project

-To complete these renovations, it will be necessary for us to move students who are living on the first and second floors of Barnes into different housing assignments at the end of the Winter Quarter 2015 (during spring break).
+To complete these renovations, it will be necessary for us to move students who are living on the first and second floors of Hoskins into different housing assignments at the end of the Winter Quarter 2016 (during spring break).
 After we renovate the first and second floors, the students living on the third and fourth floors will move permanently into the renovated apartments.
 We will continue to move the next two floors down into the renovated apartments until we work our way up through the eighth floor.
-We will start with the first two floors the beginning of Spring Quarter 2015 and finish the eighth floor by the end of August 2015.
+We will start with the first two floors the beginning of Spring Quarter 2016 and finish the eighth floor by the end of August 2016.
 Student Housing will provide you with boxes and moving assistance when your floor is scheduled to be renovated.
 Each set of two floors will take about five weeks to renovate.

 Rains House Renovation Starting Summer 2015

 Students are generally only able to sublicense (sublet) their apartments during the summer to verified Stanford affiliates who have been approved by Housing Assignments.
 Over the last year, numerous students and University administrators have brought to our attention that some graduate students are abusing the privilege of living in graduate housing by inappropriately sublicensing their housing space to others.
 We know that most graduate students appreciate living on campus and abide by the policies that are designed to create a supportive and safe community.
 Unfortunately, others have chosen an inappropriate approach for their own personal gain by sublicensing to unauthorized individuals not associated with the University or sublicensing to students who want to circumvent the Waiting List.
 Some are also doing this for financial profit by charging more than the rent that they pay for the unit.
-Students unable to be assigned to campus housing are particularly upset given that these spaces could have potentially been assigned to them through the regular assignment process.
+Students unable to be assigned to campus housing are particularly upset, given that these spaces could have potentially been assigned to them through the regular assignment process.

 We are asking the entire graduate community to assist us in stopping this practice.
 Students who have chosen to disregard established sublicensing policies for their own personal gain are retaining housing space they do not need at the expense of others who want to live on campus.
 Please contact Housing Assignments if you know of a suspicious sublet or unauthorized occupant.

 We understand the benefits of having a short-term sublicensing program for students who need to study away for a short period of time, and so we are planning to keep our current sublicensing program.
-However, we do need to enforce sublicensing policies so we are better able to meet unmet housing demand from students enrolled and studying at the home campus.
+However, we do need to enforce sublicensing policies so we are better able to meet housing demand from students enrolled and studying at the home campus.
 If you are interested in creating an authorized sublicense agreement, please refer to the sublicensing website.